kinode-dao/kinode-book/src/my_first_app/chapter_1.md

     "animation_url": ""
 }
 ```
-Here, the `publisher` is some default value, but for a real package, this field should contain the KNS id of the publishing node.
+Here, the `publisher` is some default value, but for a real package, this field should contain the KNS ID of the publishing node.
 The `publisher` can also be set with a `kit new --publisher` flag.
-The rest of these fields are not required for development, but become important when publishing a package with the `app_store`.
+The rest of these fields are not required for development, but become important when publishing a package with the [`app_store`](https://github.com/kinode-dao/kinode/tree/main/kinode/packages/app_store).

-As an aside: each process has a unique process ID, used to address messages to that process, that looks like
+As an aside: each process has a unique `processID`, used to address messages to that process, that looks like

 ```
 <process_name>:<package_name>:<publisher>
 ```

-You can read more about process IDs [here](../process/processes.md#overview).
+You can read more about `processID`s [here](../process/processes.md#overview).

 ## Building the Package

-To build the package, use the `kit build` tool.
+To build the package, use the [`kit build`](../kit/build.md#) tool.

 This tool accepts an optional directory path as the first argument, or, if none is provided, attempts to build the current working directory.
 As such, either of the following will work: